AtlasOfLivingAustralia/ala-install/ansible/README.md

 in your inventory.

 There are two options for installing HTTPS key/cert/etc files on your server:

 1. Copy local files to the server; or
-1. Manage them on the server with a tool like SSL Mate.
+1. Manage them on the server with a tool like SSL Mate (this is the default).

 ALA uses option 2.